HanaHirose/My-First-Ever-Game/README.md

 - Move: Arrow keys
 - Jump: Spacebar
 - Attack: 'E' key
-- Menu Navigation: Use the arrow keys to navigate and Spacebar to select
+- Menu Navigation: Use the arrow keys to navigate and Enter to select
 - Exit Game: Escape key to close the game
 ## Gamepad Controls
 - Move: Left Analog stick